aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ```

 See: [Custom S3 Prefixes](https://docs.aws.amazon.com/firehose/latest/dev/s3-prefixes.html)
-in the *Kinesis Data Firehose Developer Guide*.
+in the *Amazon Data Firehose Developer Guide*.

 ## Server-side Encryption

-Enabling server-side encryption (SSE) requires Kinesis Data Firehose to encrypt all data
+Enabling server-side encryption (SSE) requires Amazon Data Firehose to encrypt all data
 sent to delivery stream when it is stored at rest.
 This means that data is encrypted
 before being written to the service's internal storage layer and decrypted after it is
 received from the internal storage layer.
 The service manages keys and cryptographic